-- Assiniboine Community College - Academic Policy Handbook
+- Assiniboine Community College - Policy A01 - Academic and Disciplinary Appeals

-- Brandon University - Application for Appeal Form (More information in General Calendar.)
+- Brandon University - Application for Grade Appeal Form (More information in General Calendar.)

-- Red River College - Policies and Procedures for Student Appeals
+- Red River College - Student Appeal Form

 - The University of Winnipeg - Student Guide to Appeals Procedures

 - University College of the North - Appeals Process

 - University of Manitoba - Appeal of Final Grades and UM Student Advocacy - Course Marks and Grades